Sequential model confidence sets: Case Studies

-For each station, we thus compute the crossing points of all issued forecasts at all days in order to obtain predictable bounds of the CRPS differences by \eqref{eq:predictable_bounds_CRPS}.
-In a second step, we use the transformation of Section \ref{Subsec:Predictable_bounds_instead_of_fixed_bounds} to obtain uniformly bounded score differences.
-That is, $\lvert d_{ij,t}^k\rvert \leq C/2$ for the resulting CRPS differences at station $k\leq K$, for $C=2$, $i,j\leq m$ and $t\in \N$.
-We let $\lambda=(2C)^{-1}=1/4$, compare Section \ref{Subsec:Predictable_bounds_instead_of_fixed_bounds}, and choose $\alpha=0.1$ as our confidence level.
-In order to draw inference over all stations simultaneously, we consider the average scaled CRPS differences ${d}_{ij,t}=\sum_{k=1}^{K}{d}^k_{ij,t}/K$, for $i,j\leq 9$ and $t\in \N$.
+We assess the $m=9$ different forecasting models with the CRPS and construct SMCSs for the weak hypothesis as proposed in Section \ref{Subsec:SMCS_for_weakly_superior_objects}.
+Since the forecasts are predictable, the CRPS differences are conditionally bounded, see Supplement \ref{appendix:conditionally_bounded_scores}.
+We use the transformation we discussed in Section \ref{Subsec:Predictable_bounds_instead_of_fixed_bounds} to obtain uniformly bounded score differences.
+That is, $\lvert d_{ij,t}^k\rvert \leq c/2$ for the resulting CRPS differences at station $k\leq K$, for $c=2$, $i,j\leq m$, $t\in \N$.
+We set $\lambda_{ij,t}=(2c)^{-1}=1/4$ and $\alpha=0.1$.
+For inference on all stations simultaneously, we consider the average scaled CRPS differences ${d}_{ij,t}=\sum_{k=1}^{K}{d}^k_{ij,t}/K$, for $i,j\leq 9$ and $t\in \N$.